 - Felony convictions related to controlled substances

-Permissive Exclusions – Apart from mandatory exclusions, OIG has discretion to impose permissive exclusions on many other grounds, including various health care-related grounds and those unrelated to the practice of medicine or health care.
+Permissive Exclusions – Apart from mandatory exclusions, OIG has the discretion to impose permissive exclusions on many other grounds, including various healthcare-related grounds and those unrelated to the practice of medicine or health care.
 Examples may include: